ekmadsen/AspNetCore.Middleware/README.md

 ]
 ```

 In your AJAX, older, or otherwise limited clients, call the service by adding an HTTP request header.
-To authentication as the "webpool" user:
+To authenticate as the "webpool" user:

 ```
 Authorization: ErikTheCoder SecretTokenQwerty101